arshappleid/cosc-360-project/docs/tasks_completed.md

 - Documentation for the whole project repo.
 - Functions to retrieve latest Weather Information , using <u>external Web Api</u> as per lecture provided instructions.
 - Comments - Add , Delete Functonality.
+- User Login Tracking , For Each Month.
+Implemented in Admin Management .

 #### Quin Finocchio